SAP/spartacus-docs/_pages/dev/components/banner-component.md

 title: Banner Component
 ---

-The banner component is used to render a media item in a given page slot.
-The media item can be optimized for the given slot size.
-The banner is typically used to link to another internal or external page.
+The banner component is used to render different banners that are created in the CMS.
+Banners contain one or multiple images, as well as some optional content, such as a header.
+A banner is often used to link to other content.

 ## CMS Component Binding